YisongShen/docker-rails/README.md

 $curl localhost:3000

 You have another two ways to connect to the server in docker.
-(Both can be used in your local machine or a virtual machine) One way:
+(Both can be used in your local machine or a virtual machine) One way(You can get the docker image by 'docker pull quay.io/yisongshen0/docker-rails'):
 First run the container
-$docker run -d demo or $docker run -it demo
+$docker run -d demo or $docker run -it demo (Or you can directly get the docker image by 'docker pull quay.io/yisongshen0/docker-rails')
 Then check the process
 $docker ps
 Identify the container IP